AlexLipp/funmixer/README.md

 # Funmixer - Unmixing nested observed concentrations in river networks for source regions

 This repository implements an efficient solution to the unmixing of nested concentrations in a (river) network using convex optimisation.
-The method is described in our [peer reviewed article in __Water Resources Research__](https://doi.org/10.1029/2023WR036159)
+The method is described in our article in [_Water Resources Research_](https://doi.org/10.1029/2023WR036159)

 ## Data input assumptions